-Washington State Auditor will investigate Employment Security Department over massive fraud and delayed payments
+Washington state auditor will investigate Employment Security Department over massive fraud and delayed payments

 In an interview, McCarthy said her office has been developing an audit plan for a while and decided to take action after hearing from lawmakers and the general public.

-McCarthy stressed her office can examine “the whys of what happened” but won’t be able speed up benefit payments.
+McCarthy stressed her office can examine “the whys of what happened” but won’t be able to speed up benefit payments.
 “We are not going to be able to go in and expedite the processing,” she said.
 “We can go in and look at what happened, why it happened.
 And what ways we can avoid it in the future,” she said.

 The widespread phony claims have affected employees at the state’s largest public and private employers, as well as small businesses and nonprofits.
 Even the auditor’s office was hit — 27 of its 400-plus employees having false unemployment claims filed in their names, according to an agency spokesman.
 McCarthy said two of her children also had bogus claims filed on their behalf.